Marie-Geneviève Navarre

-Marie-Geneviève Navarre (1737 – 1795) was a French portrait artist and miniaturist who created artwork in pastels and oils, though she is best known for her pastels.
+Marie-Geneviève Navarre (1737–1795) was a French portrait artist and miniaturist who created artwork in pastels and oils, though she is best known for her pastels.

 Life

-Navarre, also known as Antoinette-Geneviève Navarre or simply Geneviève Navarre, was born in Paris (1737) and studied art there with the pastel master Maurice Quentin de la Tour, a royal portrait artist admired for "endowing his sitters with a distinctive charm and intelligence."
+Navarre, also known as Antoinette-Geneviève Navarre or simply Geneviève Navarre, was born in Paris in 1737 and studied art there with the pastel master Maurice Quentin de la Tour, a royal portrait artist admired for "endowing his sitters with a distinctive charm and intelligence."
 With her "compelling pastel portraits," Navarre became known as one of the "most esteemed pastellists of the 18th century."

 Pastel portraiture became popular in France with the arrival of Rosalba Carriera from Venice, an artist of the Italian Rococo who was in great demand in Paris for her portraits in 1720 and 1721.
 Navarre followed in her footsteps, and as she gained prominence, "her pastel portraits were appreciated for their skill, realism, and warmth."

 In the mid-18th century, it was problematic for female artists to exhibit their work; the prestigious Académie Royale seldom admitted work created by women.
 Therefore, many women sought exhibition opportunities at the Académie de Saint-Luc, which was more welcoming, counting 130 women among its 4,500 artist-members.
 Navarre was able to exhibit her paintings and drawings on three occasions at the Académie, and twice more at the Hotel d’Aligre in the Rue St. Honoré in Paris.

 A critical review of Navarre's work published in Almanach des peintres (1776), commented favorably on her 1774 Académie exhibition, which included portraits in both pastels and miniatures.
-The critic concluded that the pastels were "superior to her miniatures" and went on to say that "in seeing her pictures, one could assess her talent exactly, since they were executed without help - unlike those of other young ladies."
+The critic concluded that the pastels were "superior to her miniatures" and went on to say that "in seeing her pictures, one could assess her talent exactly, since they were executed without help – unlike those of other young ladies."